 Before starting Aflama, LLC, Rouane Itani accumulated over a decade of international experience in media production, outreach and promotion with a focus on educational videos and documentaries.
 Rouane got her debut as an independent documentary filmmaker with MADAME PARLIAMENTARIAN, a short film about women in Lebanese politics.
 She is a guest speaker and educator, a film festival juror and organizer, and an outreach director for documentary films.
 Fluent in Arabic and French, she worked in various Arab countries and is a trained interpreter.
 Rouane is committed to socially and globally-conscious movements.

-Rouane Itani served on the Board of Women in Film and Video in Washington, DC from 2006 to 2010.
+Rouane Itani served on the Board of Women in Film and Video in Washington, DC from 2006 to 2010 and Artivate from 2017 to 2018.
 She holds a Master’s degree in Film and Video Producing from American University in Washington, DC.

-As a documentary filmmaker and language interpreter, my role is to bridge communication gaps.
-Whether filming and interviewing people for documentary films, or interpreting conversations for international visitors, foreign customers or immigrants with limited english, I am using tools and talents to give a voice for people to share their stories.
+As a documentary filmmaker and language service provider, my role is to bridge communication gaps.
+Whether filming and interviewing people for documentary films, interpreting conversations for international visitors, or immigrants with limited english, or teaching, I am using tools and talents to give a voice for people to share their stories.
 It is a privilege to be trusted and allowed entry into the worlds of people I work with, who describe their memories, experiences, needs or problems, and where good communication could resolve a medical, legal, or employment issue and bring greater understanding between cultures.